-In the UK, it is a legal requirement for your vehicle to have a registration plate fitted.
+In the UK, it’s a legal requirement for your vehicle to have a registration plate fitted.

 What legal requirements are there with standard number plates?

-As of 2001, the standard format for a vehicle registration plate is:
+Since 2001, the standard format for a vehicle registration plate has been:

 How do personalised number plates work?

-If you wish to buy an alternative plate for your vehicle, you must first ensure that you are adhering to the government requirements for personalised plates.
+If you want to buy an alternative plate for your vehicle, you must first make sure that you’re adhering to the government requirements for personalised plates.

 A private number plate must: